The Urbanaut® Monorail

 Return to Top

-Ideal for use with rubber tires and maglev, a center rail with a uniquely shaped head dynamically guides and stabilizes the vehicle against excessive wind and centrifugal lateral forces.
+Ideal for use with rubber tires and Semi-maglev, a center rail with a uniquely shaped head dynamically guides and stabilizes the vehicle against excessive wind and centrifugal lateral forces.

 The guide rail head configuration locks the vehicle to the guideway and derailment is virtually impossible.
 (Patents issued allow for different shapes of the head for guidance.)